jhoerr/cloudmesh-manual/docs/_sources/installation/install.rst.txt

 .. code:: bash

-   pip install cloudmesh-flow
-   pip install cloudmesh-emr
-   pip install cloudmesh-batch
-   pip install cloudmesh-openapi
+   pip install cloudmesh-flow    # not yet supported pip install cloudmesh-emr     # not yet supported pip install cloudmesh-batch   # not yet supported pip install cloudmesh-openapi # not yet supported

-Next you will need to test the cloudmesh command and at the same time create a configuration file.
-This is done by invoking the ``cms`` comamnd the first time.
+You want to test the cloudmesh command and at the same time create a configuration file.
+This is done by invoking the ``cms`` command the first time.
 Thus, just type the command